mbloch/mapshaper/README.md

 bin/mapshaper     # use the command line tool
 ```

-The `mapshaper` script has been used successfully under OS X, Ubuntu Linux and Windows 8.
+The `mapshaper` script has been used successfully under OS X, Linux and Windows.

 ### Interactive tool